 RWE AG has a wide range of tools which they can use in addition to cash flows from operating activities to meet their financing needs.

 Debt Issuance Programmes (DIPs) give the company latitude in procuring debt capital on the capital market for the long term.
 A DIP is a framework prospectus for the flexible issuance of bonds.
-RWE AG’s current programme enables us to make issuances with a total nominal value of €10 billion.
+RWE AG’s current programme enables us to make issuances with a total face value of €10 billion.

 Commercial Paper Programme is used for shortterm refinancing